JhaAkansha/Tic-Tac-Toe/README.md

 # TIC-TAC-TOE
-This is a game of tic-tac-toe created using React.js.
+This is a beginner-friendly game of tic-tac-toe created using React.js.